Your First LynxFlow Query

 where | Filter rows | | where status >= 500 |

-stats | Aggregate | | stats count, avg(x) by y |
+stats | Aggregate | | stats count(), avg(x) by y |

-eval | Compute fields | | eval rate = errors/total*100 |
+extend | Compute fields | | extend rate = errors / total * 100 |

 sort | Order results | | sort -count |